Treatment at Spine INA

 Many of these procedures, such as an endoscopic discectomy or endoscopic facet rhizotomy, for example, will result in an incision of about ¼ of an inch and have a shorter recovery time than most back surgeries.

 Neuromodulation is one of the fastest-growing areas of pain management medicine, improving the overall quality of life for hundreds of thousands of patients with numerous disorders throughout the country.
 The term neuromodulation does not refer to just one treatment but comprises multiple treatment solutions.

 Neuromodulation describes the techniques which deliver an electrical or pharmaceutical agent to a specific area of the body thus altering nerve activity.
 The main goal is to decrease chronic pain by modulating or normalizing nervous tissue function.

 Numerous clinical trials have documented that this FDA approved procedure is both safe and effective.
 Neuromodulation is administered via the least-invasive techniques.
 Plus, there are none of the main side effects associated with oral pain medications, such as sedation or cognitive impairment.

 Injuries occur every day to people who require no medical intervention.
 This is because of the body’s ability to heal itself.
 Regenerative medicine taps into your body’s natural regenerative potential by manipulating its capacity to heal, repair and replace damaged tissue.
 This least invasive procedure relies on injecting substances that encourage new cellular growth.
 Two of the most well-known therapies in this growing field include platelet-rich plasma injections and stem cell therapy.

-When you are looking for leading practitioners of state-of-the-art techniques such as endoscopic discectomy, endoscopic facet rhizotomy and spinal cord stimulation and other techniques, contact Spine Institute of North America for customized pain treatment programs.
+When you are looking for leading practitioners of state-of-the-art techniques such as endoscopic discectomy, endoscopic facet rhizotomy and spinal cord stimulation and other techniques, contact Spine INA for customized pain treatment programs.